LSD: Spiritual

 LSD can catalyze intense spiritual experiences and is thus considered an entheogen.
 Some users have reported out of body experiences.
 In 1966, Timothy Leary established the League for Spiritual Discovery with LSD as its sacrament.
-Stanislav Grof has written that religious and mystical experiences observed during LSD sessions appear to be phenomenologically indistinguishable from similar descriptions in the sacred scriptures of the great religions of the world and the texts of ancient civilizations.
+Stanislav Grof has written that religious and mystical experiences observed during LSD sessions appear similar to descriptions in sacred scriptures of great religions of the world and the texts of ancient civilizations.

 Medical

-LSD currently has no approved uses in medicine.
-A meta analysis concluded that a single dose was effective at reducing alcohol consumption in alcoholism.
+A meta analysis concluded that a single dose was shown to be effective at reducing alcohol consumption in people suffering from alcoholism.
 LSD has also been studied in depression, anxiety, and drug dependence, with positive preliminary results.